RMIT Elite Athlete Program

 • Opportunity to study with other institutions

-• Free health services including Osteopathy, Chiropractic, Chinese Medicine, Massage and Psychology
+• Free access to the RMIT Health Clinic, for services including Osteopathy, Chiropractic, Chinese Medicine, Massage and Psychology

 Am I eligible?